drdna/WheatBlastEvolution/Extended Data Fig4/README.md

 ### *#* Reference strain

-Currently set to load plots for B71
+Currently set to load plots for B71.

 ### *#* Comparator strains

-Code is currently set to compare against all non-PoT/PoL1 strains
+Code is currently set to compare against all non-PoT/PoL1 strains.

 ### *#*  Clade colors

-Color scheme is set all non-donors as black and all PoX-related populations as blue
+Color scheme is set all non-donors as black and all PoX-related populations as blue.